Strokestown Park: 20th century

 In 1911 and 1912, over 8,600 acres were vested in the Congested Districts Board for Ireland in order to alleviate poverty by redistributing and making more efficient use of agricultural land.

-Since 1979, Strokestown Park has been owned by a County Roscommon-based company, the Westward Group.
-The last of the Mahon family, Olive Pakenham Mahon, left the house in 1981 and moved to England where she died a year later.
+In 1979, a local man, whose family's history dates back to the Irish Famine in the locality purchased the Estate when the last of the Mahon family, Olive Pakenham Mahon, left the house in 1981 and moved to England where she died 2 months later.

 Restoration

 In 1997, the 4 acre walled pleasure garden was officially opened by the then President of Ireland, Mary Robinson, having been faithfully restored.

-In 2013, Strokestown Park House was the setting for TV3's documentary, The Big House.
+In 2013, Strokestown Park was the setting for TV3's documentary, The Big House.

+In 2016 The Irish Heritage Trust took over the care and management of Strokestown Park.

-In 2022, the National Famine Museum and Palladian House were reopened after extensive restoration.
-The whole estate, while still privately owned, is now cared for and managed by the Irish Heritage Trust, a nonprofit charity.
+In 2022, the National Famine Museum and Palladian House were reopened after extensive restoration by The Irish Heritage Trust.
+The whole estate, while still privately owned, is cared for and managed by the Irish Heritage Trust, a nonprofit charity.

 National Famine Museum

 The Strokestown estate houses the Irish National Famine Museum which contains some of the best records from the time of the Great Famine.
 The museum was built by the Westward Group and all the documents on display are from the estate.
 The exhibit aims to explain the Great Famine and to draw parallels with the occurrence of famine elsewhere in the world today.